Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/isle-v140-git-cleanup.md

 ## Identification tools

-* **Please note:** In some of the examples given below, the title and/or names of the git repository examples use ISLE; your forked or cloned repo may be using a different project name or title, so please replace the `ISLE` for the name of your forked or cloned ISLE project git repository instead.
+* **Please note:** In some of the examples given below, the title and/or names of the git repository examples use ISLE; your forked or cloned repo may be using a different project name or title, so please replace the `ISLE` for the name of your forked or cloned ISLE project git repository instead e.g. `yourreponame-isle`.

 If you would like to check if the files have been removed or are still present: